algosup/2024-2025-project-4-web-fpga-team-2/documents/TestPlan/testPlan.md

 ### 3.1 Tests' main goal

-The main goal behind doing tests is to **ensure that all project criterias are checked**, and possibly enhance the quality of the project for a better user experience.
+The main goal behind doing tests is to **ensure that all project criteria's are checked**, and possibly enhance the quality of the project for a better user experience.

 ### 3.2 Testing field

+#### Web platforms

+Our project must work at least on Chromium since this platform is the most common web platform.

+Other platform will be tested only if Chromium version has been validated.

+#### Software used

+For this project we are using multiple software :

+- For the program :
+  - HTML
+  - JavaScript and JSON
+  - CSS
+  -
+- For Testing :
+  - Python

 ### 3.3 Testing environment
-For testing we are using 3 MAC's and 1 Windows computer using Firefox, chrome and Opera to ensure the compatibility on all platform an navigators.
+For testing we are using 3 MAC's and 1 Windows computer to ensure the compatibility between the two platform.

 ### 3.4 Test scope

 **In scope**

+- Chromium Testing.
+- Schema analysis.
+- Time calculation.
+- Teacher side features.

 **Out of Scope**

+- Mobile connectivity.
+- Other web platform testing.
+- Student side features

 ### 3.5 Testing types